Rei26/Thesis-Final/README.md

 results_and_plots/summary_by_family.csv
 results_and_plots/plots/
 ```

+The full evaluation plot set generated from the evaluation CSVs is available in `results_and_plots/plots/`, including family-level mean/std summaries and seed-detail plots.

 The evaluation script resolves each run directory to the highest final epoch checkpoint, expected to be `ep_1500`.
 It warns if a checkpoint or saved seed does not match the command-line label.